provenance-io/provwallet-swift/Pods/CNIOWindows/README.md

 For this reason, SwiftNIO ships a number of `Bootstrap` objects whose purpose is to streamline the creation of channels.
 Some `Bootstrap` objects also provide other functionality, such as support for Happy Eyeballs for making TCP connection attempts.

-Currently SwiftNIO ships with three `Bootstrap` objects: [`ServerBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ServerBootstrap.html), for bootstrapping listening channels; [`ClientBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/ClientBootstrap.html), for bootstrapping client TCP channels; and [`DatagramBootstrap`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/DatagramBootstrap.html) for bootstrapping UDP channels.
+Currently SwiftNIO ships with three `Bootstrap` objects in the `NIOPosix` module: [`ServerBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/ServerBootstrap.html), for bootstrapping listening channels; [`ClientBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/ClientBootstrap.html), for bootstrapping client TCP channels; and [`DatagramBootstrap`](https://apple.github.io/swift-nio/docs/current/NIOPosix/Classes/DatagramBootstrap.html) for bootstrapping UDP channels.

 #### ByteBuffer

 The majority of the work in a SwiftNIO application involves shuffling buffers of bytes around.
 At the very least, data is sent and received to and from the network in the form of buffers of bytes.
 For this reason it's very important to have a high-performance data structure that is optimized for the kind of work SwiftNIO applications perform.

 For this reason, SwiftNIO provides [`ByteBuffer`][bb], a fast copy-on-write byte buffer that forms a key building block of most SwiftNIO applications.
+This type is provided by the `NIOCore` module.

 [`ByteBuffer`][bb] provides a number of useful features, and in addition provides a number of hooks to use it in an "unsafe" mode.
 This turns off bounds checking for improved performance, at the cost of potentially opening your application up to memory correctness problems.